 It is important that the skin is not tan prior to treatment.
 Being tan for your skin type increases the risk of side effects, including permanent change in the color of your skin.
 Therefore, it is suggested to avoid sun exposure to the site being treated 4 weeks prior to laser removal, and 4 weeks after treatment.
 Covering the site with a bandage or clothing is more effective than sunscreen if intense sun exposure is anticipated.

-Cost depends on the size of the tattoo, and ranges from $225.00 to 525.00 per treatment.
-A price reduction of 50.00 per treatment is offered after the 5th treatment (if needed).
+Cost depends on the size of the tattoo, and ranges from $225.00 to $1000 per treatment.
 Package discounts are available.
 Local numbing injections and/or numbing cream are included in the cost.

 If you are interested in laser tattoo removal please give our Tulsa, OK office a call at (918) 494-0400.